Education and Training

 American Board of Internal Medicine - Gastroenterology

-Nathalie H. Urrunaga, M.D, M.S. is an Assistant Professor of Medicine in the Division of Gastroenterology and Hepatology at the University of Maryland School of Medicine in Baltimore, Maryland.
+Nathalie H. Urrunaga, M.D, M.S. is an Associate Professor of Medicine in the Division of Gastroenterology and Hepatology at the University of Maryland School of Medicine in Baltimore, Maryland.

-Dr. Urrunaga received her medical degree from Universidad Peruana Cayetano Heredia in Lima, Peru.
+Dr. Urrunaga received her medical degree from Universidad Peruana Cayetano Heredia in Lima, Peru where she graduated with honors.
 She completed her postgraduate training in Internal Medicine at the University of Texas Southwestern in Dallas, Texas.
-She completed her fellowship training in Gastroenterology and Hepatology at the University of Maryland School of Medicine in Baltimore, Maryland.
+She completed her fellowship training in Gastroenterology and Hepatology at the University of Maryland School of Medicine and her fellowship training in Transplant Hepatology at Johns Hopkins School of Medicine in Baltimore, Maryland.
 In addition, Dr. Urrunaga obtained a Master of Science degree in Clinical Research at the University of Maryland School of Medicine, Department of Epidemiology and Public Health in Baltimore.

-Cirrhosis, Liver Transplantation, Portal hypertension, Acute liver failure
+Cirrhosis, Liver Transplantation, Portal hypertension, Acute liver failure, Polycystic liver disease.

 Urrunaga NH, Singal AG, Cuthbert JA, Rockey DC.
 Clinical Presentation and Outcomes of Patients with Cirrhosis and Hemorrhagic Ascites.
 Journal of Hepatology.
 2013.
 Jun; 58 (6) 1113-8.
 Cited in Pubmed; PMID 23348236.